logical/telepathy/README.md

 ------
 The goal is to do brain computer interface experments.I want to make a wireless headband that runs on a 9v battery.
-I will design the board with kicad using surface mount parts.I plan on using a computer numerical controller machine to cut 2 on sided boards and stick thenm together back to back.
+I will design the board with kicad using surface mount parts.I plan on using a computer numerical controller machine to cut 2 one sided boards and stick them together back to back.

 It might not work but that's the plan!